rogerpadilla/prouter/README.md

 [![npm downloads](https://img.shields.io/npm/dm/prouter.svg)](https://www.npmjs.com/package/prouter)
 [![npm version](https://badge.fury.io/js/prouter.svg)](https://www.npmjs.com/prouter)

-The power of the [express's routing-expressions style](https://expressjs.com/en/guide/routing.html) available in the frontend.

-In web applications, it's useful to provide linkable, bookmarkable, and shareable URLs to meaningful locations within the app without reload the page.
-In that context, routing refers to the declaration that does the app that it wants to react to changes in the URL (path), and to trigger some callbacks (handlers) accordingly.
+Micro client-side router inspired in the simplicity and power of express router.

-So basically, you give prouter a set of path expressions and a callback function for each of them (that tuple is known as a middleware), so prouter will call the callback(s) (passing contextual parameters) according to the activated path (URL).
+Basically, give prouter a list of path expressions and a callback function for each one (that tuple is known as a middleware), and prouter will invoke the callbacks (passing contextual parameters) according to the activated path (URL).
 Read more information about middlewares [here](https://expressjs.com/en/guide/writing-middleware.html).

 ## Why prouter?
-- **Unobtrusive:** it is designed from the beginning to play well with vanilla JS or with any library/framework out there.
+- **KISS principle everywhere:** do only one thing and do it well.
+Guards? conditional execution? generic pre and post middlewares? all that ad more is easily achivable with prouter (see examples below).
+- **Performance:** [must be fast](https://github.com/rogerpadilla/prouter/blob/master/src/browser-router.spec.ts#L8) and tiny size (currently least than 7kb before gzipping) are must to have.
-- **Learn once and reuse it** express.js is very well known and used across the world, why not bringing a similar API (wherever possible) to the browser?
-Under the hood, prouter uses the same (wonderful) library than express for parsing URLs [Path-to-RegExp](https://github.com/pillarjs/path-to-regexp).
+- **Learn once:** express.js is very powerfull, flexible and popular, why not bringing a similar API (really a subset) to the frontend?
+Under the hood, prouter uses the same (wonderful) library than express for parsing URLs [Path-to-RegExp](https://github.com/pillarjs/path-to-regexp) (so the same power to declare routes).
-- **Really lightweight:** [great performance](https://github.com/rogerpadilla/prouter/blob/master/src/browser-router.spec.ts#L8) and tiny size (currently less than 7kb before gzipping) are must to have.
+- **Unobtrusive:** it is designed from the beginning to play well with vanilla JavaScript or with any other library or framework.
-- **Forward-thinking:** learns from others Router components like the ones of Express and Angular.
-Written in TypeScript for the future and transpiled to es5 with UMD format for the present... thus it transparently supports almost every modules' style out there: es2015 (es6), CommonJS, AMD.
-And can be used also as global browser variable (via 'script' tag in your HTML).
+- **Forward-thinking:** written in TypeScript for the future and transpiled to es5 with UMD format for the present... thus it transparently supports any module style: es6, commonJS, AMD.
-- KISS principle: unnecessary complexity avoided.
 - Unit tests for every feature are created.

 ## Installation